 - A letter from a landlord.

-If you do not have a written agreement, receipts or rent book, a landlord may complete a Landlords Declaration (Printable).
+If you do not have a written agreement, receipts or rent book, a landlord may complete a Report - Proof of rent (printable).

 Housing Benefit is legally the tenant’s income, so the details of any benefit claim they make is confidential.
 Unfortunately, if Housing Benefit is not being paid to you, we cannot even tell you if a benefit claim has been made.